chaisql/chai/cmd/examplar/README.md

 ## How it works

-Examplar reads a SQL file, line by line (1), looking either for raw text or annotations that specifies what those lines are supposed to do from a testing perpective.
+Examplar reads a SQL file, looking either for raw text or annotations that specifies what those lines are supposed to do from a testing perpective.

 Once a SQL file has been parsed, it generates a `(...)_test.go` file that looks similar to the handwritten test that would have been written.